 All students must abide by posted departmental rules and must dress appropriately while attending class and working in the studio.
 Such requirements are posted in each studio and may include rules requiring students to wear close-toed shoes and safety masks or goggles, etc. Not all safety gear is provided.
 Please contact department directors, or look for the posted studio rules in each area for further safety information to assure a positive and safe experience at the Armory Art Center.

 Registrants in any youth class must meet the age requirements specified in the class description.
-Parents wishing to withdraw their child from Summer Art Camp, Winter, and/or Spring Break Workshops may do so at least 1 week prior to the start of their week and receive a full refund minus a 10% registration fee per child per week.
+Parents wishing to withdraw their child from any youth art camps may do so at least 1 week prior to the start of their week and receive a full refund minus a 10% registration fee per child per week.
 No refunds will be given after that period.

 Tuition Assistance is available to qualifying youth students, based on their financial need.
 Assistance may be given to the same student only after 12 months of their last class at the Armory.
-The membership fee is not included, visit: https://www.armoryart.org/scholarship for more details and to download the application fee.
+Must submit an application here.